Overseas Filipinos: Employment conditions

-Employment conditions abroad are relevant to the individual worker and their families as well as for the sending country and its economic growth and well-being.
+Employment conditions overseas are relevant to the individual worker and their families as well as for the sending country and its economic growth and well-being.
 Poor working conditions for Filipinos hired abroad include long hours, low wages and few chances to visit family.
 Evidence suggests that these women cope with the emotional stress of familial separation in one of two ways: first, in domestic care situations, they substitute their host-family's children for their own in the love and affection they give, and second, they actively considered the benefit their earnings would have on their children's future.
-Women often face disadvantages in their employment conditions as they tend to work in the elder/child care and domestic.
+Women often face disadvantages in their employment conditions as they tend to work in elder/child care and as domestics.
 These occupations are considered low skilled and require little education and training, thereby regularly facing poor working conditions.
 Women facing just working conditions are more likely to provide their children with adequate nutrition, better education and sufficient health.
 There is a strong correlation between women's rights and the overall well-being of children.
 It is therefore a central question to promote women's rights in order to promote children's capabilities.

 According to a statement made in 2009 by John Leonard Monterona, the Middle East coordinator of Migrante, a Manila-based OFW organization, every year, an unknown number of Filipinos in Saudi Arabia were then "victims of sexual abuses, maltreatment, unpaid salaries, and other labor malpractices".